Travel Route: Surfside Beach – Galveston – New Waverly – Giddings to Austin

 What is the centerpiece of Galveston?

-Following the Gulf of Mexico coastline, sections of which are relatively empty and quiet, leading to the busy tourist city of Galveston.
-A city that has a rich history full of drama, intrigue, and wealth until it lost everything to the hurricane of 1900.
-For me, the centerpiece of Galveston is the Victorian neighborhood, primarily Bishop’s Palace.
+Following the Gulf of Mexico coastline, sections of which are relatively empty and quiet, the drive lead me to Galveston.
+It is a city with a rich history full of drama, intrigue, and wealth until it lost everything to the hurricane of 1900.
+The centerpiece of Galveston is the Victorian neighborhood, primarily Bishop’s Palace.